Welcome to Your Extra Innings.

 That’s where I can help.
 Through my first-hand experience in successfully delaying my retirement on my terms, talking with other on a similar path, and studying the experts in the field, I can provide insights on how you can take control of Your Extra Innings.

-I will provide weekly posts designed to provide to with information and tools to help you navigate this part of your career.
+I will provide weekly posts designed to provide information and tools to help you navigate this part of your career.
 I will also steer you to helpful resources.